redis/redis-om-python/docs/getting_started.md

 ### Redis Cluster Support

-Redis OM supports connecting to Redis Cluster, but this preview release does not support doing so with the `REDIS_URL` environment variable.
+Redis OM supports connecting to Redis Cluster, but this preview release does not support doing so with the `REDIS_OM_URL` environment variable.
 However, you can connect by manually creating a connection object.

 See the [connections documentation](connections.md) for examples of connecting to Redis Cluster.

-Support for connecting to Redis Cluster via `REDIS_URL` will be added in a future release.
+Support for connecting to Redis Cluster via `REDIS_OM_URL` will be added in a future release.

 ## Defining a Model